billbill100/Camera-Shutter-tester-Cheap-Easy-it-Works/README.md

 # Camera-Shutter-tester-Cheap-Easy-it-Works
 Arduino or ESP32 based shutter tester using two lasers.
-This allows for correct focal plan curtain speed adjustment &amp; even exposure across the frame.
+This allows for correct focal plane curtain speed adjustment &amp; even exposure across the frame.

 It is designed to use cheap, easy to obtain parts from Ebay (or cheaper still, but longer postal times, from Aliexpress) and a comprehenive build guide threae was posted on Photrio